VEX

 Defining the Dynamic Before the First Message

 The hardest part of moving from fantasy to practice, for most couples, is not finding a willing third.
 It is finding a compatible one.
 Compatibility in this context means someone who understands and respects the specific dynamic the couple has built.
 A bull calibrated for humiliation play who enters a compersion-based arrangement will say the wrong things, read the room incorrectly, and produce an experience that feels violating rather than exciting.
 A bull expecting a passive husband who encounters an engaged stag will hold back when he should not and push forward when he should not.
 The mismatch is not about skill.
-It is about architecture.
+It is about architecture, and about the basic etiquette that tells a third person how to read a room they did not build.

 VEX exists because this problem is structural, not behavioral.
 When a couple creates a profile, they declare their dynamic preference as a locked compatibility attribute: cuckold, stag-vixen, hotwife.
 That declaration is not a tag in a bio that anyone can claim or adjust.
 It is a fixed value that shapes who appears in the couple's Showroom and whose Showroom they appear in.
 The Resonance Engine matches on these attributes before the first message is ever sent, which means the sorting that other platforms force couples to do manually, over weeks of mismatched conversations, happens at the infrastructure level.
 A couple's first experience should not be spent discovering that the person across the table has a fundamentally different understanding of what they signed up for.